perfact/zodbsync/README.md

 ## Usage

-The two main tools at this moment are `perfact-zoperecord` and `perfact-zopeplayback`.
+The executable `zodbsync` provides several subcommands

-### Recording objects
+### `zodbsync record`

-If calling `perfact-zoperecord` with no other options, it reads the complete object tree and stores the objects to the file system.
-Each object is mapped to a file named `__meta__` and further subfolders (if it is an object that has contents, like a `Folder`) or a file whose name starts with `__source` (if it is an object with some sort of source, like a `Page Template`, a `Script (Python)`, a `File` etc.).
+The `record` subcommand is used to record objects from the ZODB to the file system.

+Each object is mapped to a folder that contains at least the file `__meta__` which holds the meta data of the object (properties, permissions etc.).
+If the object contains other objects (like `Folder`s), they are represented as subfolders.
+If the object has some sort of source (like `Page Template`s, `DTML Method`s etc.), it is stored in an additional file.
+The filename suffix is taken from the object type and possibly content type, while the base is either `__source__` or `__source-utf8__`

-Objects whose type is not yet supported are created with a minimal `__meta__` file, containing only the `id`, `title`, `type` and an `unsupported` marker.
+Only a specific list of object types is supported by `zodbsync`.
+Objects whose type is not yet supported are created with a minimal `__meta__` file, containing only the `title`, `type` and an `unsupported` marker.

+If the package `perfact.pfcodechg` is available, an additional option `--commit` allows to create a `git` commit after the recording, sending a summary mail containing all changed files to an address specified in the configuration.
+This can be used as automated reminder fallback if changes are not commited timely.

-At the end of the recording, the last transaction ID is stored in a file called `__last_txn__` and a git commit is performed.
+If `zodbsync record` is called with the `--lasttxn` option, it tries to do an incremental recording, reading all transactions that occured since the last call (the transaction ID is stored in a file `__last_txn__` in the repository).

-If `perfact-zoperecord` is called with the `--lasttxn` option, it reads this transaction ID, gets a list of all transactions after that and trys to record only those paths that were affected by these.
-The paths are extracted from the transaction note, which works well if editing an object in the management interface of Zope, but not necessarily if an object is changed from within a script, if it is transferred by the ZSyncer or if objects are cut and pasted (in the latter case, only the target of the move operation is recognized).
+The paths to be recorded are extracted from the transaction note, which works well if editing an object in the management interface of Zope, but not necessarily if an object is changed from within a script, if it is transferred by the ZSyncer or if objects are cut and pasted (in the latter case, only the target of the move operation is recognized).

-After running, the largest transaction ID of the list that was obtained at the beginning is again stored in `__last_txn__`.

-If a specific path is required to be recorded, it can also be passed using the `--path` argument.
+### `zodbsync watch`

-The argument `--watch` provides the watcher mode, a new mode of operation that aims to bypass the shortcomings of `--lasttxn`.
-In watcher mode, the recorder stays alive and builds an object tree of all objects in the ZODB.
+This subcommand starts a process that aims to bypass the shortcomings of `zodbsync record --lasttxn`.
+The process stays alive and builds an object tree of all objects in the ZODB.
 Each time it wakes up, it scans for new transactions, opens the Data.FS directly (in read-only mode) to obtain all affected object IDs, updates its object tree and uses it to obtain the physical paths of all affected objects.
 After finishing, it sleeps for 10 seconds before waking again.
 This should provide an almost live recording that does not miss any changes.

-### Playing objects back
+### `zodbsync playback`

-`perfact-zopeplayback` is the other side of the coin, able to create and modify objects in the ZODB from a file system structure as it is created by `perfact-zoperecord`.
+The opposite operation to `record` is `playback`, which is able to create and modify objects in the ZODB from a file system structure as it is created by `record`.

-By default, `perfact-zoperecord` recurses into the objects below a given object, removing any superfluous objects and updating existing objects so they match their file system representation.
+By default, `playback` recurses into the subtree below a given path, removing any superfluous objects and updating existing objects so they match their file system representation.
 An exception are objects that are marked as `unsupported`, which are ignored if found in the ZODB.
 If only a given object itself should be updated (properties, security settings etc.), `--no-recurse` can be used.

-There are two other modes to use with `perfact-zopeplayback`, selected by passing `--pick` or `--apply`.
-These assume the file system representation is stored in a git repository and provide wrappers for `git cherry-pick` and `git am`, respectively.
-They also change the interpretation of the positional `path` arguments.

-If using `--pick`, the given paths are interpreted as git commits.
+### `zodbsync pick`

+`pick` requires the base directory to be a git repository and provides a wrapper for `git cherry-pick`, taking git commits to be applied as arguments.
 This is useful if some development has been done in a branch or on a remote system that has to be deployed to the current system.
 It then becomes possible to do something like

     git fetch origin
-    perfact-zopeplayback --pick origin/master
+    zodbsync pick origin/master

-to pull the latest commit, apply it to the current repo and upload the affected paths to the Data.FS.
-It can also be used to pull multiple commits - allowing, for example, to pull all commits where the commit message starts with T12345:
+to pull the latest commit, apply it to the current repository and upload the affected paths to the Data.FS.
+It can also be used to pull multiple commits - allowing, for example, to pull all commits where the commit message starts with
+T12345:

-    perfact-zopeplayback --pick $(git log origin/master --reverse --pretty=%H --grep="^T12345" )
+    zodbsync pick $(git log origin/master --reverse --format=%H --grep="^T12345" )

-Similarly, `--apply` allows to pass patch files that are to be applied, playing back all objects that are changed by these patches.

 ## Compatibility
-This package aims to replace similar functionality that was previously found in python-perfact and perfact-dbutils-zope2.
+This package replaces similar functionality that was previously found in `python-perfact` and `perfact-dbutils-zope2`.
 For backwards compatibility, those packages were changed so the corresponding calls try to import `perfact.zodbsync` and use the functionality there, falling back to the previous implementation if that fails.
 Corresponding deprecation warnings are included.

+Previous versions contained the scripts `perfact-zoperecord` and `perfact-zopeplayback` instead of `zodbsync`.
+For compatibility with systems automatically calling `perfact-zoperecord`, it is still included but only providing the bare functionality:

+  * `perfact-zoperecord` (corresponds to `zodbsync record --commit /`)
+  * `perfact-zoperecord --lasttxn` (corresponds to `zodbsync record --lasttxn`, but including a call to `perfact-dbrecord` if a `databases` key is defined in the configuration)

 ## Caveats